 From climate to vaccination, stem-cell research to evolution, scientific work is often the subject of public controversies in which scientists and science communicators find themselves enmeshed.
 Especially with such hot-button topics, science communication plays vital roles.

 Between Hope and Fear by Michael Kinch

 If you have a child in school, you may have heard stories of long-dormant diseases suddenly reappearing--cases of measles, mumps, rubella, and whooping cough cropping up everywhere from elementary schools to Ivy League universities because a select group of parents refuse to vaccinate their children.

 These e-resources can be used as a starting point for your research.
 Use the Ask Us services at right for assistance with any of them.

 Published in print and online 44 times a year, the single-themed CQ Researcher report offers in-depth, non-biased coverage of political and social issues, with regular reports on topics in health, international affairs, education, the environment, technology and the U.S. economy.
 You can view and search across all of our CQ resources here.

-Full-text access to major U.S. and international newspapers, including the Philadelphia Inquirer, Philadelphia Daily News, Chicago Sun-Times, and local Lancaster newspapers.
-Also includes U.S. small town newspapers.
-Coverage varies, dating back from 5 to 20 years.
+Full-text access to major U.S. and international newspapers, including The Philadelphia Inquirer, The Philadelphia Daily News, The Chicago Sun-Times, and local Lancaster newspapers.
+Also includes newswires, transcripts, and U.S. small town newspapers.
+Coverage varies per title, with some dating back 50 years.